Sounds & Calls

-I’m sure the call of the Yellow-bellied Glider (Petaurus australis) has unnerved many a camper in the Australian bush.
-The typical call starts with a soft hoot, is followed with a loud shriek which leads into a gurgling, throaty rattle – it sounds to me like some poor creature being strangled and shaken!
+I’m sure the call of the Yellow-bellied Glider has unnerved many a camper in the Australian bush.
+This species has a range of fantastic vocalizations including shrieks, rattles and gurgles – the typical call starts with a soft hoot, is followed with a loud shriek which leads into a gurgling, throaty rattle – it sounds to me like some poor creature being strangled and shaken!

 License audio for use in documentaries, film, radio, sound installations and more…